StefanStavrev88/RepData_PeerAssessment1/PA1_template.md

 Question 2: What is the impact of imputing missing data on the estimates of the total daily number of steps?

-The median value remained the same `r stepsPerDay2Median`, while the mean value increased from `r stepsPerDayMean` to `r stepsPerDay2Mean`.
+The median value remained the same 10395, while the mean value increased from 9354 to 9429.

 ## Are there differences in activity patterns between weekdays and weekends?